mechanicalnull/mechanicalnull.github.io/_posts/2021-12-09-grand-crackaddr-rematch-redux.md

 [the paper](https://wcventure.github.io/FuzzingPaper/Paper/NDSS19_REDQUEEN.pdf)
 does even more than AFL++'s implementation, but some of the extra techniques definitely require extra work and might be useless for some targets.
-That being said, I think cmplog is a clever technique so I wanted to try it out.
+That being said, I think cmplog is a clever technique so I wanted to try it out, so how did it go?

 | ![Fuzzing with cmplog](../assets/images/p2/cmplog_fuzz_result.png) |
 | :-: |